Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiDocumentation.md

 ![](img/app_db.png)

-We chose that the `name` field of a unicorn_entity and magic_entity is the ID of the table.
+We chose that the field `name`of an `unicorn_entity` and `magic_entity` is the ID of the table.
 This implies that each object is unique because it is represented by its name.
 This has several repercussions:

 - if an user added a magic with a name, an other user can't add an magic with the same name.
 This is a little bit annoying because a magic have an owner and that only the owner can use the magic to link it to a unicorn.
-- when we create a magic or a unicorn we doesn't respond with a `Location` header or with the object created in the body.
+- when we create a magic or an unicorn we doesn't respond with a `Location` header or with the object created in the body.
 We chose to do that because the ID of the object is the name that we entered, so it's easy to know the ID to get the object with an other endpoint.

 ### Choices